Springboard-Study-Group-2020/periodic-table/README.md

 We hope you enjoy this experience!
 We are investing our best HTML, CSS, and JS skills into this project. :computer:

-Mobile-first design :iphone: and an accessible UX :wheelchair: are top-of mind as we build this project.
+Mobile-first design :iphone: and an accessible UX :wheelchair: are top-of-mind as we build this project.